akeneo/pim-docs/onboarder/prerequisites/index.rst

 SSO
 ---

-| The Single Sign On process is the only authentication mechanism that is available for the Onboarder in order to create on the fly the user on the retailer onboarder application and to ease the user experience between the Akeneo PIM and the retailer onboarder.
+| The Single Sign On process is the only authentication mechanism that is available for the Onboarder.
+The mechanism will create the user on the fly on the retailer Onboarder application and will ease the user experience between the Akeneo PIM and the retailer Onboarder.
-| In order to implement the SAMLv2 protocol the Akeneo PIM and the retailer Onboarder must be able to communicate through http calls.
+| In order to implement the SAMLv2 protocol the Akeneo PIM and the retailer Onboarder must be able to communicate through HTTP calls.

-The parameters package provided by the Akeneo cloud team must contain:
+The parameters package provided by the Akeneo team must contain:

 * A pair of public and private key needed for signing the communication during the authentication process (pimmaster.crt and pimmaster.pem)